Mechanics' Institute, San Francisco: Membership

+Membership at the Mechanics' Institute has always been open to all members of the public since its founding.
+Membership includes use of the library, access to digital and other collections and resources, the chess room, and free or discounted admission to special events, lectures, films, book discussion groups, classes, and other social activities.

 Events

-The Mechanics' Institute events department presents over fifty author events a year.
-These offer a broad spectrum of authors and themes, including fiction and non-fiction, with an emphasis on American and world history, arts and architecture, biography, science and technology, social trends, economy, and culinary arts.
+The Mechanics' Institute events department presents over fifty author events a year covering a broad spectrum of authors and themes, including fiction and non-fiction, with topics on American and world history, civic engagement, arts and architecture, biography, science and technology, social trends, economy, and culinary arts.
 Special Programs, such as the San Francisco Noir Literary Night, World Poetry Reading, Bloomsday, and a Bastille Day celebration are popular annual events.

-The CinemaLit Film Series presents 35 films a year, featuring classic American, retro and foreign films.
-The evening begins with introductions by prominent film critics, writers, and reviewers, with a discussion after each film.
-CinemaLit draws an eclectic, diverse audience with many film buffs dedicated to the Friday night film salon.
+The CinemaLit Film Series presents 35 films a year, featuring classic American, retrospective, and foreign films.
+The evening begins with introductions by prominent film critics, writers, reviewers, and the film series curator, who also leads discussions after each film.
+CinemaLit draws a diverse audience of dedicated film buffs and newcomers to this Friday night film salon.

-Author events, CinemaLit and Special Programs are open to members and the public.
-Free attendance at most events and CinemaLit are a benefit of membership.
+The free or low-cost author events, Special Programs, and CinemaLit of the Institute are open to all members and the public.
+Free attendance at most events and CinemaLit is just one of the benefits of membership.

-Conferences

 In November 2016, the institute hosted Reinvention: Thriving in the 21st Century - Mechanics' Worldwide, the fourth in a series of international conferences for "independent and subscription libraries, mechanics' institutes, athenaeums, societies, literary institutes, lyceums, mercantile libraries, schools of arts and working men's institutes".